Yan Song: Grand Secretary

 In the early 1540s, Xia Yan lost the Emperor's trust and support.
 Although he had previously participated in Taoist ceremonies organized by the Emperor in the 1530s, he became cold towards them in the 1540s.
 The Emperor saw this change in attitude as an attack on his authority.
 Yan Song took advantage of this opportunity to remove his rival.
-As a result, in August 1542, the Emperor dismissed Xia from the Grand Secretariat.
+In August 1542, the Emperor dismissed Xia from the Grand Secretariat.
 This left only Zhai Luan, who lacked a decisive personality, in the Grand Secretariat.
 In September, the Emperor appointed Yan as the new grand secretary.

 Yan was known for showering the Emperor with attention and diligence, in stark contrast to Xia.
 He also showed strong support for the Emperor's interest in Taoism.
 While he openly endorsed Taoist prayers, he remained cautious about life-extending potions and offers to transform common metals into gold and silver.
 Despite his caution, he did recommend some Taoist alchemists to the Emperor, but he always advised that their medicines be carefully examined.
 The Emperor saw Yan as a father figure–a generation older, tall, always elegantly dressed, and full of energy.
 Yan carried out the Emperor's instructions meticulously, seeking his approval for all matters.
 He also resorted to dishonest methods to eliminate his opponents, which harmed his reputation.

 In late November 1542, shortly after appointing Yan as grand secretary, the Jiajing Emperor permanently relocated from the Forbidden City to the West Park, which he transformed into a Taoist paradise for immortals.
 A select group of his closest aides, including the grand secretaries, resided with him in the West Park.
 Yan held the second-highest position in the Grand Secretariat, reporting to Zhai Luan.
 In the fall of 1544, Zhai's two sons were accused of cheating on the civil service examinations, leading to an investigation that uncovered numerous irregularities within the examination board.
 Although no specific charges were found against Zhai and his sons, the Emperor dismissed Zhai from his position and barred him from the civil service.
-As a result, Yan became the head of the Grand Secretariat.
+Yan became the head of the Grand Secretariat.
 In an attempt to counterbalance Yan's influence, the Emperor recalled Xia to the Grand Secretariat in October 1545, and he assumed control.
 The two statesmen had a mutual dislike for each other, and Xia refused to consult with Yan or acknowledge his appointments.
 Feeling threatened, Yan formed an alliance with Xia's opponents and the Emperor's favorites, including Marquis Cui Yuan, General Lu Bing, and Marquis Qiu Luan.